 For Career Academy, July intake and orientation only for this two-year program.
 Typically, it is the Friday after the July 4 holiday.

 Special intake and orientation sessions may be available for on and off-campus sites.
 Contact the Transitional Studies Department at 252-493-7892.

-The Transitional Studies Department offers educational opportunities to those who wish to improve basic academic skills, increase job attainment and retention opportunities, or brush up on skills to improve college entry test scores enabling adult learners to be more successful in today’s work place, post-secondary training program, or college.
-Transitional Studies comprises three main components: Adult Basic Education (ABE) providing foundational instruction in reading, writing, and math, as well as science and social studies, in the context of careers, career exploration, workplace literacy, and post-secondary training, Adult Secondary Education (ASE) expanding the content and experiences from ABE and providing students with high school competency, and English Language Acquisition, providing instruction for improving English speaking, listening, reading and writing while also offering opportunity to enhance career skills.
-Programs are available to address varying student needs, career and college goals, and interests.
+The Transitional Studies Department offers educational opportunities to those who wish to improve basic academic skills, increase job attainment and retention opportunities, or brush up on skills to improve college entry test scores enabling adult learners to be more successful in today’s work place, post-secondary training program or college.
+All instruction is offered at no cost.

 Transitional Studies consists of three main components:

 • Adult Basic Education (ABE) — Provides foundational instruction in reading, writing, and math, as well as science and social studies, in the context of careers, career exploration, workplace literacy, and post-secondary training.

 • Adult Secondary Education (ASE) — Expands the content and experiences from ABE and provides students with high school competency.